Are VPNs Legal to Use? (Hint: It Depends Where You Are)

 Bottom line

-VPNs are typically legal to use worldwide, though you have to be wary of different laws in certain countries.
+VPNs are generally legal to use worldwide, though you have to be wary of different laws in certain countries.
 This is helpful for everyday individuals and travelers because proper use of a VPN could help improve your online protection — potentially safeguarding you from cybersecurity threats.

 Editorial Rating